fruitexe-web/fruitexe-web.github.io/docs/_posts/2021-01-27-opening-post.markdown

 “Kept you!?”

-“Well kept me until closing time of course, but I’ve ​always ​worked in this pit,” Jarka calmed down a notch or two.
+“Well kept me until closing time of course, but I’ve ​always worked in this pit,” Jarka calmed down a notch or two.
 “While I’m here I’ve been treated like complete waste, an afterthought!
 This is the first time in my entire career I’ve been useful for something and you want me to fix that away?”

 “I’m sorry you feel that way, but it’s Deputy’s orders.”